Skip to content

 Note

-You will find all the native handlers and the tags for the Legacy Storage Engine in files located in core/src/lib/Resources/settings/storage_engines/.
+You can find all the native handlers and the tags for the Legacy Storage Engine in files located in core/src/lib/Resources/settings/storage_engines/.

 Tip